sharewave/alanmcgee.github.io/_posts/2015-11-04-november-04-new-product-released.md

 published: false
 excerpt: "Making editing faster and more precise"
 ---
-Here are some highlights of new product now on Sharewave:
+Here are some highlights of new features now on Sharewave:

 <h2 style="text-align: left">Bulk Contact Import</h2>
 This week we've released an awesome new tool that allows you to get all your contacts onto Sharewave quickly and easily.
 Open up 'add contact' in your contacts sections and you'll now see a new bulk option.
 Copy and paste, press save and you'll have everything on Sharewave in seconds.